-Common denominators among courses in these categories are intended to facilitate the students' ability to develop clinical reasoning with a conceptual background.
+Common denominators among courses are intended to facilitate the students' ability to develop clinical reasoning within a conceptual background.
 Based on this model, emphasis on concept and application varies depending on the course modality.
 Presentation of material will be cohesive and synchronized by either integrating or correlating basic and clinical concepts.